jrpotter/notebook/notes/c17/storage.md

 ### Static

-An object whose identifier is declared without storage-class specifier `_Thread_local`, and either with external or internal [[linkage]] or with the storage-class specifier `static`, has static storage duration.
+An object whose identifier is declared without storage-class specifier `_Thread_local`, and either with external or internal [[c17/index#Linkage|linkage]] or with the storage-class specifier `static`, has static storage duration.

 Its lifetime is the entire execution of the program and its stored value is initialized only once, prior to program startup.
 Initialization *always* happens.